sasiqwerty/study-sasi-main/study/read-stuff/intro-phv/chap-4.md

   - for which the benefits are insufficient to justify use;
   - for which use is associated with a greater risk of the ADR

-- Dosing instructions - Reductions in dose (may be applied to specific groups, e.g. the elderly); limitations on duration or frequency of treatment (especially for ADRs related to cumulative dose); provision of information on safer administration
+- Dosing instructions - Reductions in dose (may be applied to specific groups, for example the elderly); limitations on duration or frequency of treatment (especially for ADRs related to cumulative dose); provision of information on safer administration
 - Contraindications - Addition of concomitant diseases and/or medications for which the risks of use are expected to outweigh the benefits
 - Warnings/precautions - Addition of concomitant diseases and/or medications for which the risks of use need to be weighed carefully against the benefits; additional or modified recommendations for monitoring patients
 - Interactions - Addition of concomitant medications, alcohol or foods that may interact; advice on co‐prescription and any monitoring required